'Our Place' gives special needs teens a sense of belonging

 “We have our issues, and those issues have kind of given me an open mind to what goes on inside a place like this.
 It’s just different, but not in a bad way.
 I’m glad I’ve gotten to be a part of it.”

 “We are in a gap between child care and adult care,” Johnson said.
 “They don’t have a license for teen care.
-LB 367 will hopefully allows us to rectify that.
+LB367 will hopefully allow us to rectify that.

 “We also have parents of younger kids who would like to be in our program, but we’re not big enough to take on the younger kids yet.
-We’re trying to meet the needs we’ve discovered, but as a five year old program, we can’t get everything that we want done.”
+We’re trying to meet the needs we’ve discovered, but as a 5-year-old program, we can’t get everything that we want done.”

 “Students working in our store would get a wage for that, and our teens would get their cut from the products they sell,” Johnson said.
 “That’s my long-term dream, and a lot of things are lining up for our next goal.”